translaster/faqaster/rfc3663_ru.md

    [4] Bradner, S., "Key words for use in RFCs to Indicate Requirement
        Levels", BCP 14, RFC 2119, March 1997.

-5.2.
+### 5.2.
 Informative References

    [5] Johnston, A., Donovan, S., Sparks, R., Cunningham, C. and K.
        Summers, "Session Initiation Protocol (SIP) Public Switched Telephone Network (PSTN) Call Flows", BCP 76, RFC 3666, December 2003.

-6. Intellectual Property Statement
+## 6. Intellectual Property Statement

-   The IETF takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in

-                 [Page 91]

-   this document or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.
+The IETF takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this document or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.
 Information on the IETF's procedures with respect to rights in standards-track and standards-related documentation can be found in BCP-11.
-Copies of claims of rights made available for publication and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementors or users of this specification can be obtained from the IETF Secretariat.
+Copies of claims of rights made available for publication and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementors or users of this specificatio n can be obtained from the IETF Secretariat.

 The IETF invites any interested party to bring to its attention any copyrights, patents or patent applications, or other proprietary rights which may cover technology that may be required to practice this standard.
 Please address the information to the IETF Executive Director.

-7. Acknowledgments
+## 7. Acknowledgments

 This document is has been a group effort by the SIP and SIPPING WGs.
 The authors wish to thank everyone who has read, reviewed, commented, or made suggestions to improve this document.

 Thanks to Rohan Mahy, Adam Roach, Gonzalo Camarillo, Cullen Jennings, and Tom Taylor for their detailed comments during the final review.
 Thanks to Dean Willis for his early contributions to the development of this document.

 The authors wish to thank Kundan Singh for performing parser validation of messages.

 The authors wish to thank the following individuals for their participation in the review of this call flows document: Aseem Agarwal, Rafi Assadi, Ben Campbell, Sunitha Kumar, Jon Peterson, Marc Petit-Huguenin, Vidhi Rastogi, and Bodgey Yin Shaohua.

-   The authors also wish to thank the following individuals for their
-   assistance: Jean-Francois Mule, Hemant Agrawal, Henry Sinnreich, David Devanatham, Joe Pizzimenti, Matt Cannon, John Hearty, the whole MCI WorldCom IPOP Design team, Scott Orton, Greg Osterhout, Pat Sollee, Doug Weisenberg, Danny Mistry, Steve McKinnon, and Denise Ingram, Denise Caballero, Tom Redman, Ilya Slain, Pat Sollee, John Truetken, and others from MCI WorldCom, 3Com, Cisco, Lucent and Nortel.
+The authors also wish to thank the following individuals for their assistance: Jean-Francois Mule, Hemant Agrawal, Henry Sinnreich, David Devanatham, Joe Pizzimenti, Matt Cannon, John Hearty, the whole MCI WorldCom IPOP Design team, Scott Orton, Greg Osterhout, Pat Sollee, Doug Weisenberg, Danny Mistry, Steve McKinnon, and Denise Ingram, Denise Caballero, Tom Redman, Ilya Slain, Pat Sollee, John Truetken, and others from MCI WorldCom, 3Com, Cisco, Lucent and Nortel.

-                 [Page 92]

 ## 8. Authors' Addresses

 All listed authors actively contributed large amounts of text to this document.

    Alan Johnston
    MCI